ma-tw/Random-Strings/README.md

 # Random-Strings
 This program generates random strings.
 You can choose the length of the strings, the number of generated strings, and if those strings include yoon.
+There will be no 'ん' or 'っ' at the head of generated strings.
 # Need to install
 None
 # How to use